 Day 4 Summit Day

 An early start for the summit of Toubkal.
-Generally we leave the refuge around 07.00 or possibly earlier depending on time of year, weather and conditions.
+Generally we leave the refuge around 06.00 or possibly earlier depending on weather and snow conditions.
 Our route of choice on Toubkal itself, is the north-cwm route (which is by far the less frequented of the main routes starting at the refuges below).
 However

 we will only attempt this route if weather, snow conditions and group abilities allow – otherwise we will climb Toubkal by the West Ridge or South Cwm route.